2010 European Grand Prix: Post-race

 Button, Barrichello, Kubica, Sutil, Buemi, de la Rosa, Petrov, Liuzzi, and Hülkenberg were all issued with five second-time penalties by the stewards for exceeding the safety car-in lap time.
 The finishing positions of Button, Barrichello, Kubica, Sutil and Liuzzi were unchanged, but the penalty issued to Buemi moved him from eighth to ninth, allowing Alonso to finish eighth.
 Rosberg inherited tenth position as de la Rosa moved to twelfth in the final race classification.
 Glock was awarded a 20-second time penalty for failing to observe blue flags.
 Ninth-place finisher Alonso criticised the race stewards, and felt the race had been fixed after they took longer than expected to issue Hamilton's penalty.
-The vice-president of Ferrari, Piero Ferrari stated that he was "incredulous and bitter, not just for Ferrari, but for the sport as a whole, as this is not the sort of thing one expects from professionals."
+Piero Ferrari, the vice-president of Ferrari, stated that he was "incredulous and bitter, not just for Ferrari, but for the sport as a whole, as this is not the sort of thing one expects from professionals."
 Other teams – including Red Bull, Lotus and McLaren – rejected Alonso's accusations, with Lotus' technical director Mike Gascoyne stating "changing the safety car regulations had opened up a set of scenarios that had never been anticipated before.
 Hamilton passing the safety car is the only recorded example of a driver doing so in the modern era of Formula One."
 Ferrari subsequently argued for a change of safety car rules to prevent a similar situation reoccurring.

 The result extended Hamilton's lead in the World Drivers' Championship over Button to six points.
 Vettel's victory elevated him from fifth to third, 12 points behind Hamilton.
 Webber's retirement dropped him to fourth, while Alonso's eighth-place finish demoted him from fourth to fifth.
 McLaren increased their advantage over Red Bull in the Constructors' Championship to 30 points ahead.
 Ferrari remained in third place, while Renault reduced the points deficit to Mercedes in the battle for fourth place.